 A report by the Jury Verdict Research reports that the median motorcycle injury verdict following a personal injury trial from 1999 to 2006 was $73,700.
 According to the same research, the average settlement was $1,600,000 after a motorcyclist slid on loose gravel and suffered broken vertebrae and nerve damage.

 The average payout was $355,000 after a motorcyclist was killed when the at-fault party’s truck was pulling a small trailer and turned left in front of a motorcycle at high speed. $300,000 was the average verdict for a motorcycle accident after a truck turned left in front of a motorcycle.
 Here, motorcyclist’s injuries were limited to aggravation of pre-existing herniated discs, soft tissue injuries, and a torn knee ligament.

 Sustaining injuries because of a motorcycle crash can be a stressful time for you and your family.
-At Marks Law Group, our personal injury attorneys have represented many motorcycle accident victims in Decatur, Atlanta & throughout Georgia.
+At Marks Law Group, our Decatur auto accident attorneys have represented many motorcycle accident victims in Decatur, Atlanta & throughout Georgia.